 ANALYSIS OF POWER ELECTRONIC CONVERTERS

-- Analyze the operation of phase controlled converters and AC voltage converters. - Analyze the requirements of power factor correction in converter circuits. - Describe and analyse the operation of 3-phase inverters with and without PWM techniques. - Describe principles of operation and features of multilevel inverters.
+- Describe and analyze the operation of AC-DC converters. - Analyze the operation of power factor correction converters. - Analyze the operation of three phase inverters with PWM control. - Study the principles of operation of multi- level inverters and their applications.